 As is often the case in a small city, Fayette doesn't have a public transportation system that people use for their commute.

-The education level of Fayette citizens is very high relative to the national average among all cities (21.84%): 34.01% of adults in Fayette have a bachelor's degree or even advanced degree.
+The citizens of Fayette are very well educated compared to the average community in the nation: 34.01% of adults in Fayette have a bachelor's degree or even advanced degree.

 The per capita income in Fayette in 2022 was $18,189, which is low income relative to Missouri and the nation.
 This equates to an annual income of $72,756 for a family of four.
 However, Fayette contains both very wealthy and poor people as well.